 Five ways to save money on groceries

-Whether you’re a family of four or just trying to feed yourself, if you’re not mindful of how you’re food shopping, the receipts soon add up.
+Whether you’re a family of four or just trying to feed yourself, if you’re not mindful of how you’re shopping for groceries, the receipts soon add up.
 We’ve compiled a list of 5 money-saving hacks that will help those shopping trips hurt your wallet a little less.

 Plan your meals